spierala/mini-rx-signal-store-playground/README.md

 ### MiniRx Signal Store

-MiniRx Signal Store will be a dedicated library for Angular.
+MiniRx Signal Store will probably be a dedicated library for Angular...
 It has a lot in common with the original MiniRx library, but the differences are big enough to justify a dedicated library.

 The main differences of the Signal Store are: